 Other ship closes message too I want other ship to know, the conversation has ended. (over and out)

-To make it more clear what the illocutionary act is, does the SMCP define seven marker words, these introduce the content and purpose of the communication.
+To clarify the illocutionary act, the SMCP defines seven marker words, these introduce the content and purpose of the communication.
 The marker word is placed in a message after calling the other vessel and introducing yourself but before the real message.
 Examples of messages with different marker words are shown below:

 Advice.
 Stand by on channel 6 - 8.